Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Remote URL or local file path to the [proposer configuration file](../../how-to/configure/use-proposer-config-file.md).
+The remote URL or local file path to the [proposer configuration file](../../how-to/configure/use-proposer-config-file.md).

 ### `validators-proposer-config-refresh-enabled`